crabba/swb-workshop/service-workbench-quick-start-202106.md

 To use EC2-based workspaces, you must ﬁrst install Amazon EC2 AMIs for these workspaces.
 This process may be run concurrently with the previous section (while `environment-deploy.sh` is running).
 To run both simultaneously, open a new terminal in Cloud9 (check that the environment variable `STAGE_NAME` is set correctly in the new terminal)

-1. **In a new the terminal**, run the following command to start the Amazon EC2 AMI generation
+1. **In a new terminal**, run the following command to start the Amazon EC2 AMI generation

 ```bash
 cd ~/environment/service-workbench-on-aws/main/solution/machine-images/ && pnpx sls build-image -s ${STAGE_NAME}